 Should your child be unwell in school, they should go to see the Nurse in the first instance.
 The Nurse can then liaise with the pupil's family.
-Please note - If you wish the school nurse to dispense paracetamol to your child should they need it we will require written permission from you.
+Please note - If you wish the school nurse to dispense paracetamol to your child should they need it, we will require you to consent via Google Form or for you to provide written permission.
+The nurse will also contact you by telephone to ask for permission to ensure your child has not taken any other medication that day.